49ers lock up Armstead, plan deal for Buckner - WHIZ News

 Now Buckner will try to bolster an Indianapolis defense in bad need of help at defensive tackle after recording the third-lowest pressure rate from the interior last season, according to NextGen stats.

-The Colts were so convinced Buckner fit the role that Ballard, who relishes stockpiling draft picks, gave up a chance to potentially select a quarterback in April.
+The Colts were so convinced Buckner fit the role that Ballard, who relishes stockpiling draft picks, gave up a chance to potentially select a quarterback in the first round in April.

-Ballard locked up left tackle Anthony Castonzo to a new two-year contract Sunday, giving him flexibility to do other things.
+Ballard locked up left tackle Anthony Castonzo with a two-year contract Sunday, giving him flexibility to do other things.

 The Colts then released defensive tackle Margus Hunt just one year after re-signing him.
 That decision cleared about $4 million in salary cap room.

 Armstead had a breakthrough season in 2019, leading to his new contract.
-He was a first-round pick for San Francisco in 2015 but didn’t make a big impact in his first four seasons in the league as he dealt with injuries that limited his playing time in 2016-17 and finding the right fit for his skills.
+He was a first-round pick by San Francisco in 2015 but didn’t make a big impact in his first four seasons in the NFL as he dealt with injuries that limited his playing time in 2016 and 2017 and tried to find the right fit for his skills.

 It all came together last season under a simpler scheme put in place by new defensive line coach Kris Kocurek.
 Armstead led the Niners with 10 sacks after getting only nine in 46 games over his first four seasons.
-Armstead also ranked second on the team with 35 quarterback pressures despite playing significant time on the inside.
-He also was a force against the run.
+He also ranked second on the team with 35 quarterback pressures despite spending significant time playing inside.
+He was a force against the run, too.

 “Arik’s physical tools and versatility have allowed him to be highly productive in our style of defense, and we look forward to watching him take his game to an even higher level as he grows within our scheme,” general manager John Lynch said.
 “Arik has been an impact player on the field and a difference-maker in our community, and we are excited for what the future holds for him.”

+Ward also had his best season after dealing with injuries earlier in his career that forced him to miss 29 games over his first five seasons after being drafted in the first round in 2014.

+Ward missed the first three games last season with an injury but then was a key part of the defense that helped the Niners reach the Super Bowl, where they lost to Kansas City.

-The Niners also have key decisions to make on free agent safety Jimmie Ward and receiver Emmanuel Sanders, but now have an additional first-round pick to help in that regard.
+The Niners also have a key decision to make on free agent receiver Emmanuel Sanders, but could opt to use one of their two first-round picks to fill that void if Sanders leaves.

-San Francisco signed backup tackle Shon Coleman later Monday to keep him off the open market.
+San Francisco signed backup tackle Shon Coleman on Monday to keep him off the open market.

 AP Sports Writer Michael Marot in Indianapolis contributed to this report.